apache/metron-bro-plugin-kafka/docker/README.md

   - `bro-localbuild-container`: The docker container directory for our bro container, used for building bro, the librdkafka, and our plugin, as well as running bro.
 - `data`: The default path for pcap data to be used in tests.
 - `in_docker_scripts`: This directory is mapped to the bro docker container as /root/built_in_scripts.
 These represent the library of scripts we provide to be run in the docker container.
-- `logs`: A default log directory to use while running the scripts.
 - `scripts`: These are the scripts that are run on the host for creating the docker bits, running containers, running or executing commands against containers ( such as executing one of the built_in_scripts ), and cleaning up resources.
 - `test_output`: Directory where the bro logs and kafka logs per test/pcap are stored.